chemicalwill/qmk_firmware/keyboards/bear_face/v2/keymaps/default_iso/readme.md

 - A combined function layer that mimics the sublegends on the stock caps (regardless of layout)
     * 'Reset' will put the keyboard into DFU mode
     * 'APP' sends 'KC_APP'
-    * Set base layer toggles for QWERTY, COLEMAK, and DVORAK layouts (will persist after reboot)
+    * Base layer toggles for QWERTY, COLEMAK, and DVORAK layouts (will persist after reboot)

 - New things in v2:
-    * Added ISO support
+    * Option of ANSI or ISO layout
-    * Added optional stepped caps (will require compatible plate)
+    * Optional stepped caps (will require compatible plate)